saiga143/google-2.5d-bulk-download/README.md

 The **Google Open Buildings Temporal** dataset includes building-level information such as:

+- `fractional_building_count`: Fractional building count per pixel
 - `building_height`: Estimated building height in meters
-- `fractional_building_count`: Fractional building count per pixel
 - `building_presence`: Confidence layer ranging from 0 to 1

-The data is provided at a resolution of 0.5 meters
+The data is provided at a resolution of 0.5 meters.
+The `.tif` files are downloaded as three-band raster files with the above-mentioned layers.

 Each raster is tiled and publicly hosted as `.tif` files.
 For more about the dataset, visit:
 👉 https://sites.research.google/gr/open-buildings/temporal